 We want to be reformational in our thinking and living.
 We believe our theology should affect all of our living, so that means we ought to live like we believe it.
 Reformed types tend to over-emphasize stuffy theology and try to take shelter from living by hiding behind stacks of big fat books.
 Live a little.
 Maybe you need to take a break from your frenetic pace and take a pottery or painting class yourself.
 Or maybe ballroom dancing or fencing.
-Giving your children the opportunity to experience many things, from camping and fishing to astronomy and physics, is giving them a big view of God.
+Giving your children the opportunity to experience many things, from camping, riding on a private plane like the ones at Jettly to see the sky and clouds above, fishing to astronomy and physics, is giving them a big view of God.
 Look at all the cool stuff God lets us do.

 We want to become more human, which means bearing His image more faithfully and fully.
 He is not a fusser, watching the clock and checking things off His to-do list.
 We need to imitate Him, His extravagance and liberality toward His children.
 Did you catch that glorious sunset He set out in the sky tonight?
 Or were you too busy fussing over something “righteous” and forgot to look up?
 Come on!
 Don’t tell me He wasted all that color and light and you didn’t even notice?
 He seems to delight in distracting us away from our many mundane duties to look and wonder.
 So we ought to distract our own children away from their studies and chores.